DallanQ/lost_ruins_of_arnak/Manual.md

 ### Island (Page 4)

-(icon of Idol Tiles is represented by a golden idol seated in lotus position.) **Idol Tiles.** Mix these up and randomly assign them to sites.
+(Icon of Idol Tiles is represented by a golden idol seated in lotus position.) **Idol Tiles.** Mix these up and randomly assign them to sites.

 7. **Level I sites.** Each site in region **I** gets one face-up idol.